julien-rubiano/material-quizz-client/README.md

 An open source Quizz project entirely built in Typescript/Javascript.
 It will allow you to :
 * Manage users that have access to the admin panel
 * Create and update quizzes easilly
-* Share quizzes links and let your friends to play them
+* Share quizzes links and let your friends play them

 # Captures